-TOPIC/TASK CONTEST SPECIFIC RULE Use of technology - personal Competitors are not allowed to bring USB/memory sticks into the skill area Competitors should not expect access to the internet. laptops, tablets and mobile phones Competitors should not expect access to the internet during the competition.
-Competitors are not allowed to bring personal laptops tablets or mobile phones into the skill area Source file/notes Competitors are not allowed to bring notes into the skill area.
+TOPIC/TASK CONTEST SPECIFIC RULE

+Use of Competitors are not allowed to bring USB/memory

+technology - sticks into the skill area

+personal Competitors should not expect access to the internet

+laptops, tablets during the competition.

+and mobile Competitors are not allowed to bring personal laptops phones tablets or mobile phones into the skill area Source file/notes • Competitors are not allowed to bring notes into the skill area.
 All notes made at the Competitor workstation must remain on the Competitors desk at all times.
 No notes may be taken outside of the skill area.
 Equipment failure In the occurrence of equipment failure Competitors must notify the National Technical Committee (NTC) immediately by raising their hand.
 NTC members will take note of the time that the Competitor is not able to make use of their equipment.
 Any time lost due to equipment failure will be provided to the Competitor at the end of the standard Module time No additional time will be granted for work not saved prior to the equipment failure Breaks No extra time will be given to Competitors who stop work during competition time to go to the bathroom or for those who break for a food and/or drink.
 When time is completed all Competitors must stop all work on their computer immediately.
 National Technical Committee (NTC) room Competitors are not allowed to enter the National Technical Committee meeting room in the skill area